Deployments

 - Upgrade Policy: Rolling upgrade and In-place upgrade are available.

-- Rolling upgrade: Gradually replaces an old pod with a new pod.
+- Rolling upgrade: gradually replaces an old pod with a new pod.
 During the upgrade, service traffic is evenly distributed to the old and new pods to ensure service continuity.

 Maximum Number of Unavailable Pods: Maximum number of unavailable pods allowed in a rolling upgrade.
 If the number is equal to the total number of pods, services may be interrupted.
-Minimum number of alive pods = Total pods – Maximum number of unavailable pods
+Minimum number of alive pods = Total number of pods – Maximum number of unavailable pods

-- In-place upgrade: Deletes an old pod and then creates a new one.
+- In-place upgrade: deletes an old pod and then creates a new one.
 Services will be interrupted during the upgrade.

-- Rolling upgrade: Gradually replaces an old pod with a new pod.
+- Rolling upgrade: gradually replaces an old pod with a new pod.
 During the upgrade, service traffic is evenly distributed to the old and new pods to ensure service continuity.

 - Client DNS Configuration: You can replace and append domain name resolution configurations.
 For parameter details, see Client DNS Configuration.